 - Have limited means of entry or exit, and;

 Other confined space examples may include sewers, crawl spaces, attics, boilers, and elevator shafts, among others.

-Confined spaces can be deadly because of the potential for burial under materials or earth, oxygen deficiency or enrichment, flammable gases or vapors, combustible dusts, toxic substances and other physical hazards can injure a confined construction worker.
-Other health hazards to worker safety include obstacles such as electrical and mechanical equipment, poor visibility, biohazards, and claustrophobia; noise, radiation and extreme temperatures.
+Confined spaces can be deadly because of the potential for burial under materials or earth, oxygen deficiency or enrichment, flammable gases or vapors, combustible dust, toxic substances, and other physical hazards that can injure a confined construction worker.
+Other health hazards to worker safety include obstacles such as electrical and mechanical equipment, poor visibility, biohazards, claustrophobia; noise, radiation, and extreme temperatures.

 These confined areas can create preventable physical and atmospheric hazards that if properly addressed prior to workers entering these spaces, will be safe to perform construction work.

-There are three primary members to a confined space team.
+There are three primary members of a confined space team.
 They are:

 Growing Awareness of Safety in Jobsite Confined Spaces

 The confined spaces rules – and standards that govern them for the construction industry – have been recently rewritten.
 Before that, standards governing safety for confined spaces on construction sites lagged noticeably behind those of other workplaces.
 And they are very complicated.